What Was the First Music Video Ever Made?

 Music Videos went through a long history of development, starting from illustrated songs, then the invention of the first motion picture with sound-on-film, all the way to animated videos that were structured around music, to eventually get the official term “music-video” which was first used in 1959 by Jiles Perry Richardson.

-This was partly because MTV was originally a channel that only showed music videos and partly because the technology to produce quality music videos didn’t exist until the early 1980s.
-The Buggles were one of the first bands to have a music video produced with new technology.
+This was partly because MTV originally only showed music videos and also because the technology to produce high-quality music videos emerged in the early 1980s.
+The Buggles were one of the first bands to have a video made with this new technology.

 Talkies, soundies, and shorts before MTV

-The 1940s saw the release of a number of musicals, such as Yankee Doodle Dandy and The Goldwyn Follies.
-These films featured popular singers and dancers of the time and were intended to be shown in movie theaters before the main feature film.
+The 1940s brought musicals like Yankee Doodle Dandy and The Goldwyn Follies.
+These films showcased popular singers and dancers, designed for screening before the main feature in theaters.

-In the early days, music videos were often called “soundies” because the only items featured were music and people singing or playing instruments.
-As time went on, music videos began to include artists talking and acting and footage of them performing their songs.
-Eventually, music videos became so complex that they could be considered short films, or “shorts” rather than just clips of musicians performing.
+In the early days, music videos were called “soundies,” featuring only music and performers.
+Over time, artists started talking, acting, and showcasing their live performances.
+Eventually, music videos became so complex that they resembled short films, or “shorts” rather than simple performance clips.

 Promotional Clips Before MTV

-The Czechoslovakian “Dáme si do bytu” (“Let’s get to the apartment”) made and directed by Ladislav Rychman is believed to be the first example of a promotional music video.
+The Czechoslovakian “Dáme si do bytu” (“Let’s get to the apartment”), directed by Ladislav Rychman, is believed to be the first promotional music video.

 How MTV revolutionized music videos

-MTV was the first channel to air music videos as part of its programming.
-It began broadcasting on August 1, 1981.
-The first music video to ever air on MTV was “Video Killed the Radio Star” by The Buggles.
+MTV aired its first music videos on August 1, 1981.
+The inaugural video was “Video Killed the Radio Star” by The Buggles.

-Today you can find just about any popular song on MTV.
-The network has started airing full-length movies rather than just short clips.
-MTV has also spawned numerous celebrity artists who started out on the network.
-Artists like Madonna, Lady Gaga, Beyonce, and Mariah Carey all got their start on MTV.
+Today you can find almost any popular song on MTV.
+The network now airs full-length movies too.
+MTV has launched many celebrity artists.
+Icons like Madonna, Lady Gaga, Beyonce, and Mariah Carey all began their careers on MTV.

 Music Videos Then and Now

-The early music videos were simple, consisting of footage of the musicians performing or being interviewed.
-However, as MTV grew in popularity, so did the quality and complexity of music videos.
+Early music videos were simple, showing musicians performing or being interviewed.
+As MTV’s popularity increased, so did the quality and complexity of the videos.

-In 1984, Michael Jackson released his music video for “Thriller.”
-The video was directed by John Landis and is often cited as one of the best music videos ever made.
-It was heavily influenced by horror movies and featured Michael Jackson and his backup dancers dancing in a graveyard.
-“Thriller” was nominated for eight MTV Video Music Awards and won six of them, including Video of the Year.
+In 1984, Michael Jackson released his groundbreaking music video for “Thriller.”
+Directed by John Landis, it’s celebrated as one of the best music videos ever made.
+Influenced by horror movies, the video features Jackson and his dancers performing in a graveyard.
+“Thriller” was nominated for eight MTV Video Music Awards and won six, including Video of the Year.

-Since “Thriller,” music videos have become increasingly creative and elaborate.
-Some music videos even tell entire stories or feature complex choreography.
-However, the majority of music videos still consist of footage of the musicians performing or being interviewed.
+Since “Thriller,” music videos have grown more creative and elaborate.
+Some even tell whole stories or showcase complex choreography.
+Despite this, most still show footage of musicians performing or being interviewed.

-In recent years, there has been a trend of releasing music videos as short films rather than just promotional tools for the song.
-This has led to some very creative and innovative music videos, such as “Bad Romance” by Lady Gaga, “Single Ladies (Put a Ring on It)” by Beyoncé, and “Happy” by Pharrell Williams.
+Recently, music videos have evolved into short films, offering creativity and innovation.
+Notable examples include “Bad Romance” by Lady Gaga, “Single Ladies (Put a Ring on It)” by Beyoncé, and “Happy” by Pharrell Williams.